aws-amplify/amplify-js/README.md

 ### 1. Collect user session metrics

-By default, AWS Amplify can send
+By default, AWS Amplify can send user session information as metrics with a few lines of code:

 ```
 import Amplify, { Analytics } from 'aws-amplify';